-The global biopharmaceutical company UCB is building a new antibody production facility in Bulle, Switzerland.
-In charge of project management, NNE is applying our biotech expertise throughout all project phases.
+The global biopharmaceutical company UCB wanted to build a new antibody production facility in Bulle, Switzerland.
+In charge of project management, NNE applied our biotech expertise throughout all project phases.

-The new facility, which produces UCB’s antibody-based drugs is the company’s first large-scale commercial biotech manufacturing facility.
+The facility, which produces UCB’s antibody-based drugs is the company’s first large-scale commercial biotech manufacturing facility.

 The facility is the key to ensuring that the company’s supply of Cimzia® (certolizumab pegol), which treats the symptoms of Crohn’s disease and rheumatoid arthritis, meets the needs of the patients.
 Previously, the Cimzia® production was outsourced to contract manufacturing organisations, but only a few of them had the required capacities to keep up with growing demand.
 “It was therefore important for us to be able to produce Cimzia® in-house, to control supply and ensure we deliver first class quality products,” says Amer Jaber, Vice President and General Manager of UCB Farchim and Head of Biotech CoE.

 In the fast lane